In this article

 Why does manual reconciliation cause problems?

 Manual reconciliation is slow and error-prone.
-Specialists toggle between bank portals, spreadsheets, and the receivables ledger, matching line by line.
-As volume grows, backlogs form, cash clears late, and customers paying on time still appear delinquent.
-That triggers unnecessary collections outreach and strains relationships.
+Specialists toggle between bank portals, spreadsheets, and the receivables ledger, matching line by line and re-keying numbers that the software could read directly.

 What are the benefits of automating payment reconciliation?